LeeBergstrand/BioMagick/Project_Proposal.md

 - Documentation:
 	- For the file identification class.
 	- For the command line interface.
-- Poster describing work competed.
+- Poster describing work completed.

 ### Putative Timeline